Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Almost-Commutative Twisted Spectral Triples

-In this top-down reversed approach, we naturally require the operator $\Dir$ to be associated with a positive metric $\gr$ through the twisted Clifford relation \eqref{EqDefCliffTw}.
-This allows one to define $\KDir=\tw\Dir$, then the matrices $\kgm^\mu$, connected to the metric $\gk$ by
+In this top-down approach, following the results of section \ref{SecMorphism}, we require the operator $\Dir$ to be associated with a positive metric $\gr$ through the twisted Clifford relation \eqref{EqDefCliffTw}.
+We define $\KDir=\tw\Dir$, then the matrices $\kgm^\mu\defeq \tw\tgm^\mu$, connected to the metric $\gk$ by the usual Clifford relation $2\gk^{ab}\mbb := \kgm^a\kgm^b+\kgm^b\kgm^a$.
 The signature of $\gk$ is determined by the choice of $\tw$, which is constrained by the structure of the almost-commutative twisted spectral triple through the parameters $\epsilon$ and $\epsilon^\prime$:

 \begin{proposition}[\cite{nieuviarts2025emergence}] In dimension~4, the operator $\tw$ satisfying the above conditions induces the transformation from the metric $\gr$ with signature $(+, +, +, +)$ to the metric $\gk$ with signature $(+, -, -, -)$ for $\epsilon=-1$, and to $(+, +, +, -)$ for $\epsilon=1$. \end{proposition}